 Discover some of the prettiest villages in the Cotswolds on this 5.4-mile/8.6km Bourton-on-the-Water to the Slaughters walk, a circular route which takes you along the banks of the Rivers Windrush and Eye, past historic churches, stone cottages, mills and manor houses.

 Leaving the busy streets of Bourton behind, this Cotswold walk heads west along the River Windrush before cutting across peaceful countryside to Upper Slaughter.
-From there you follow the River Eye to neighbouring Lower Slaughter and on across fields back towards Bourton.
+From there you follow the River Eye to neighbouring Lower Slaughter and then walk on across fields back towards Bourton.

 Bourton-on-the-Water to the Slaughters walk details and map